-KUALA LUMPUR, December 14, 2014 – Christmas came early for Mr. Sofian bin Othman and his family when they received their new home in Batang Kali, built by the CAREton Project – a collaborative consumer recycling initiative by Tetra Pak, working in partnership with MILO and social enterprise EPIC Homes.
+KUALA LUMPUR, December 14, 2014 – Christmas came early for Mr. Sofian bin Othman and his family.
+When they received their new home in Batang Kali, built by the CAREton Project.
+It is a collaborative consumer recycling initiative by Tetra Pak, working in partnership with MILO and social enterprise EPIC Homes.

-“It is not every day one gets to build and hand over a new home to a family who needs it.
+“It is not every day one gets to build and hand over a new home to family who needs it.
 I feel privileged to have been a part of this and so do the rest of our building team.
-This home we built isn’t just about our sweat and toil over the last three days, but it is about Malaysian consumers who collected and recycled their used beverage cartons throughout the year.
+This home we built isn’t just about our sweat and toil over the last three days.
+But it is about Malaysian consumers who collected and recycled their used beverage cartons throughout the year.
 Their daily environmental consciousness helped to make this happen.
-We can say that many Malaysians contributed to this home,” says Brian May, Managing Director of Tetra Pak Malaysia, Singapore and the Philippines.
+We can say that many Malaysians contributed to this home,” says Brian May.
+He is the Managing Director of Tetra Pak Malaysia, Singapore and the Philippines.

-Over the last three days (12th to 14th Dec), over 50 employees, relative and friends from both Tetra Pak and MILO joined hands with experts from EPIC Homes to complete the 10th home built using roofing tiles made from recycled used beverage cartons.
+Over the last three days (12th to 14th Dec), over 50 employees, relative and friends from both Tetra Pak.
+MILO joined hands with experts from EPIC Homes.
+It was done to complete the 10th home built using roofing tiles made from recycled used beverage cartons.
 The CAREton Project started contributing roofing tiles to EPIC Homes since last year.

-“Our employees are very enthusiastic about this build and the opportunity to contribute back to the society we operate in,” said Jasmmine Wong, Business Executive Manager, Nestlé Liquid Drinks.
+“Our employees are very enthusiastic about this build and the opportunity to contribute back to the society we operate in,”.
+This is said by Jasmmine Wong, Business Executive Manager, Nestlé Liquid Drinks.
 “UHT MILO in ready-to-drink packs are very popular among Malaysians of all ages.
 We want to ride on this popularity to encourage greater recycling of used beverage cartons.
-MILO has been a strong advocate of the CAREton Project’s collection efforts and we are proud to have contributed in helping surpass this year’s collection targets.”
+MILO has been a strong advocate of the CAREton Project’s collection efforts.
+We are proud to have contributed in helping surpass this year’s collection targets.”

-During the handover ceremony, Tetra Pak and MILO announced that the CAREton Project exceeded its target to collect 5 million used beverage cartons this year.
+During the handover ceremony, Tetra Pak and MILO announced that the CAREton Project exceeded its target to collect 5 million.
+The exceeding taregt is due to the used beverage cartons this year.
 By the end of November, the Project had collected 7.2 million cartons.

 “This achievement is really due to two factors.
 One; we expanded our network of recycling drop-off points to over 460, compared with 230 at the end of last year.
 This made it easier for people to recycle used beverage cartons.
 Our collection partners are critical to this success.
 Two; it’s the contribution of consumers, who collected, rinsed, and brought their cartons for recycling.
 The more Malaysians recycle, the more good we can do for the environment and for the community,” May said.

-The CAREton Project will now contribute roofing tiles for 20 homes, instead of the target 15 homes – to be built by EPIC Homes next year.
+The CAREton Project will now contribute roofing tiles for 20 homes, instead of the target 15 homes.
+This will be built by EPIC Homes next year.
 Building on this year’s success, the CAREton Project will continue to raise the bar for next year’s collection.